jakejack13/message-board/messaging/messaging.md

 ### Get all messages

-`GET /messaging/message`
+`GET /messaging/message?limit={limit}`

 This endpoint returns all of the messages on the message board.
 A message consists of the username of the user that posted the message along with the message itself.
 The messages will be sent in the order that they were created, with the most recent being the last in the list.
+If the `limit` query param is supplied, only the last `limit` number of messages are returned.
+If `limit` is not supplied, a default of 100 messages is used.

 #### Response